 - Never accept a build for testing until you are not given a written requirement shared by the client.
 It happens that clients communicate changes or new implementations verbally or in chat or a simple 1 liner in an email and expect us to treat that as a requirement.
 Compel your client to provide some basic functionality points and acceptance criteria.

-- Always make rough notes of your test cases and bugs if you are not having sufficient time to write them neatly.
-Never leave these undocumented.
-If there is some time, share it with your lead or team so that if anything is missing they can point it out easily.
+- Always make rough notes of your test cases and bugs if you do not have sufficient time to write them neatly.
+Don’t leave these undocumented.
+If you have some time, share it with your lead or team so that if anything is missing they can point it out easily.

 - If you and your team are short of time, make sure that the bugs are marked in the appropriate state in an email?
 You can email the complete list of bugs to the team and make the devs mark them appropriately.
 Always keep the ball in the other’s court.

-- If you have automation framework ready, use that and avoid doing manual testing, that way in less time you can cover more.
+- If you have the Automation Framework ready, use it and avoid doing Manual Testing, that way in less time you can cover more.